Clarifai/old-docs/api-guide/api-overview/api-clients.md

 ## Client Installation Instructions

+Here are installation instructions for three of our most commonly used clients.
+For information on installing our other clients, please follow the links above.

+### Authorization keys

 The key to be used as authorization can be either:

 * an API key, which is tied to a certain application, or